Real Estate in Panama City, Panama

 We asked foreigners in Panama City what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Panama City, rental properties typically include a refrigerator, stove, oven, and washing machine.
-Additionally, some properties may include air conditioning units, dishwashers, and microwaves," explained one person living in Panama City, Panama.
+Additionally, some properties may include air conditioning units, dishwashers, and microwaves," said one foreigner living in Panama City, Panama.

 Additional Information about Searching for a Home in Panama City: